Harvey-Mackie/Key-Puncher/README.md

 <br/>
 <br/>

+## Branches

+- This ReadMe file is created for the master branch, however applys for the 'Offline' branch.
+I created the 'Offline' branch to allow for some of the game to be played without having to set up the database, to allow users to test the game.
+The 'Admin Form' cannot be accessed while in offline mode due to the page requiring a database connection.

 ## Requirements
 - Download Tables (Can be found in the Tables.sql file)
 - Change the connection variable called 'connstring' in the Choice class (Located within the 'Game' project inside the solution) to link to the database where the tables are stored.